-As at 31 December 2023, the Group recorded allowances for ECL on loans and advances to customers of HK\$13,633m.
+As at 31 December 2024, the Group recorded allowances for ECL on loans and advances to customers of HK\$12,973m.

-The determination of the ECL on non-credit-impaired loans and advances to customers requires the use of complex credit risk methodologies that are applied in models using the Group's historic experience of the correlations between defaults and losses, borrower creditworthiness, segmentation of customers or portfolios and economic conditions.
+The determination of the ECL on non-credit-impaired loans and advances to customers requires the use of complex credit risk methodologies that are applied in models considering the correlations between historical defaults and losses, borrower creditworthiness, segmentation of customers or portfolios and economic conditions.

-It also requires the determination of assumptions which involve estimation uncertainty.
+The determination of the ECL on non-credit-impaired loans and advances to customers also requires the determination of assumptions which involve estimation uncertainty.
 The assumptions used for ECL that we focused on for non-credit-impaired loans and advances to customers included those with greater levels of management judgement and for which variations have the most significant impact on ECL on loans and advances to customers.
-Specifically, these included economic scenarios and their likelihood, as well as customer risk ratings.
+Specifically, these included economic scenarios and their likelihood.
 Likewise, there is inherent uncertainty with the consensus economic forecast data from external economists.
+Significant assumptions also include customer risk ratings.

-Impacts related to the mainland China commercial real estate sector, the geopolitical landscape and certain other current macroeconomic conditions effect the inherent risk and estimation uncertainty involved in determining the ECL on loans and advances to customers.
+Impacts related to the Mainland China commercial real estate sector and uncertainty of current macroeconomic conditions affect the inherent risk and estimation uncertainty involved in determining the ECL on loans and advances to customers.
 Management judgemental adjustments to ECL on non-credit-impaired loans and advances to customers therefore continue to be made.

-The above ongoing conditions continue to result in significant creditimpaired corporate exposures related to the unsecured offshore mainland China commercial real estate sector.
+The above ongoing conditions continue to result in significant creditimpaired corporate exposures related to the unsecured offshore Mainland China Commercial Real Estate sector.
 The assumptions with the most significant impact here are those applied in estimating the recoverability of these exposures.